ystia/yorc-a4c-plugin/documentation/jobs.rst

 ~~~~~

 Slurm is an HPC scheduler.
 Unsurprisingly, it was our first builtin support for
 Jobs scheduling.
-Our Slurm support allows to run single jobs and batches made of
+Our Slurm support allows to run single jobs made of
 several jobs.
 Moreover, Yorc supports the execution of jobs as Singularity jobs.
 Several TOSCA types are available for each of these use cases.